-Whilst a Breast Augmentation, Rhinoplasty and various other plastic surgery procedures can alter your appearance on the outside, they cannot change you on the inside.
+Whilst a Breast Enlargement, Rhinoplasty and various other plastic surgery procedures can alter your appearance on the outside, they cannot change you on the inside.
 A qualified cosmetic surgeon should determine your reasons for wanting the plastic surgery or cosmetic procedure before they agree to perform the treatment.

 Are your Expectations for Cosmetic Surgery Realistic?

 Before you undergo cosmetic surgery it is important that you have realistic expectations about the results.
-Breast augmentation may be able to increase the size of your breasts but this step may not make you happy on the inside.
+Breast Enlargement may be able to increase the size of your breasts but this step may not make you happy on the inside.
 In some cases depression may occur because you may not see the desired results immediately, especially if the plastic surgery is extensive and the healing process is lengthy.